WomenPlusPlus/deploy-impact-21-kona-b/backend/readme.md

   By having the data in a Postgres DB, it is possible to develop a portal for Dots admins to edit and maintain the data in the database easily and securely.

-- Using Machine Learning techniques to recommend the users more relevant results using previous users interactions.
+- Use Machine Learning techniques to recommend the users more relevant results using previous users interactions.
-- Using NLP to help users search for more relevant results.
+- Use NLP to help users search for more relevant results.
 - Visualize users' data using python ML libraries to help improve the user experience.
 - Collect users' feedback to help provide the users with relevant organisations.
-- Providing the user with general tips related to their quiz answers / general useful tips (e.g. legal tips related to their situation, local aid available for their situation (local authorities etc.)).
+- Provide the user with general tips related to their quiz answers / general useful tips (e.g. legal tips related to their situation, local aid available for their situation (local authorities etc.)).
-- Adding the text translation in the backend, so that it will be easier to add, modify and switch between several languages.
+- Add the text translation in the backend, so that it will be easier to add, modify and switch between several languages.
 This can be done by replacing the `translation_key` column used by the existing data with the actual translation, and modifying the frontend to switch between them.
+- Support conditional logic in the quiz, where the questions and answer options displayed to the user will be based on their previous answers.